-In fact, as word spread in the water industry of what we were doing, there was a great deal of interest by all water authorities across the country and they were the first industry to develop asset management skills.
-This then spread to water authorities overseas.
+In fact, as word of what we were doing spread in the water industry, there was a great deal of interest by all water authorities across the country and they were the first industry to develop asset management skills.
+This then spread to their contacts in water authorities overseas.

-Chapter 4: My Story - Moving On
+Chapter Four: My Story - Moving On